 - software engineering.

-As a design engineer, you will be required to:
+As a design engineer, you'll be required to:

 - liaise with clients to identify their requirements